Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Missing proofs and lemmas of section

-Here is the high level idea of the analysis: We start the analysis by showing that the only fixed points with region of attraction with positive measure are when all players choose strategy $Stag$ or all players choose strategy $Hare$.
-After that we show that the limit point will be either one of the two mentioned, or a fully mixed.
-Therefore we need to compute the regions of attraction of the 2 fixed points where all choose $Stag$ or all choose $Hare$.
-To do that, we need to compute the boundary of these two regions (namely the center/stable manifold of the fully mixed ones).
-This happens as follows: Given an initial point $(x_{1},...,x_{n},y)$, we compute the possible fully mixed limit point $(x_{1}',...,x_{n}',\frac{w}{w+1})$ (will be one possible because we have one variable of freedom due to lemma \ref{inv-star} below) that is on the boundary of the two regions.
-If the initial condition is on the upper half space w.r.t to the possible fully mixed limit point $(x_{1}',...,x_{n}',\frac{w}{w+1})$ the dynamics converge to the everyone playing $Stag$, otherwise to everyone playing $Hare$.
+To simplify notation in this section, we rename strategy $Stag$ as strategy $A$ and strategy $Hare$ as strategy $B$.
+Let's consider a mixed strategy profile as $(\bf{x_1},\dots, \bf{x_n}, \bf{y})$ where $\bf{x_i}$ denotes the mixed strategy of ``leaf" agent $i$, and $\bf{y}$ denotes the mixed strategy of the center agent.
+Since it suffices to track for each agent the probability with which they play strategy $A$, \textit{i.e.}, \textit{Hare}, we will sometimes abuse notation and denote the mixed strategy of agent $i$ by $x_i\defeq x_{iA}$, i.e., the probability with which he is playing strategy $A$ as well as denote a mixed strategy profile by $(x_1,\dots, x_n, y)$.

-To simplify notation in the remainder of this section, we rename strategy $Stag$ as strategy $A$ and strategy $Hare$ as strategy $B$.
+``leaf" Here is the high level idea of the analysis: We start by showing that the only fixed points with region of attraction with positive measure are those in which all agents choose strategy $A$ or all agents choose strategy $B$.
+After that we show that the limit point of any nontrivial trajectory will be either one of the two mentioned, or a mixed Nash.
+Therefore we need to compute the regions of attraction of the two fixed points where all choose $A$ or all choose $B$.
+To do that, we need to compute the boundary of these two regions (namely the Center-Stable manifold of the fully mixed ones).
+This happens as follows: Given an initial point $(x_{1}(0),\dots,x_{n}(0),y(0))$, we compute the possible fully mixed limit point $(x_{1},\dots,x_{n},\frac{w}{w+1})$ (there can only be one such possible limit point due to point-wise convergence which is furthermore constrained due to Lemma \ref{inv-star} below) that is on the boundary of the two regions.
+If the initial condition is on the upper half space w.r.t to the possible fully mixed limit point $(x_{1},\dots,x_{n},\frac{w}{w+1})$ the dynamics converge to the everyone playing $A$, otherwise to everyone playing $B$.